Nader Shah's Sindh expedition: Nader's descent onto Sindh

 Nader set out across the Hindu Kush mountains on a 1,700 kilometre journey which came to a close within 2 months.
-The astonished Khodayar-khan was caught completely off balance and could not gather forces to resist, given the unexpected emergence of the Imperial army as well as the rapidity of its advance into his lands.
+The astonished Khodayar Khan was caught completely off balance and could not gather forces to resist, given the unexpected emergence of the Imperial army as well as the rapidity of its advance into his lands.
 Completely dismayed and demoralised he surrendered himself to Nader, whence he was chained and all his personal wealth including his treasury confiscated.
-After the intercedence of a sympathetic governor, Nader reinstated Khodayar-khan as the ruler of Sindh.
+After the intercedence of a sympathetic governor, Nader reinstated Khodayar Khan as the ruler of Sindh.
+He left a few Afsharid Qizilbash cavalrymen and trusted functionaries in different areas of the territory to maintain his rule and crush any further subversion.
+The descendants of these officials have fully assimilated into the Sindhi culture as of now and the ones that were particularly installed in Shikarpur assimilated into the surrounding majority resident Pashtun population.